IlkomUNJ/io-uring-reverse-engineering-group-3-iouring/source_information.md

 Manages kernel-side buffer operations, specifically for providing zero-copy data transfers and inline buffers for I/O. Helps in reducing memory copy overhead for high-performance data paths.

 ### memmap.c
-Handles memory mapping-related functionality within io_uring, particularly for supporting the IORING_OP_MMAP operation.
+Handles memory mapping-related functionality within io_uring, particularly for supporting the `IORING_OP_MMAP` operation.
 Manages pinning of user pages and proper cleanup during teardown of memory mappings.

 ### msg_ring.c
-Supports inter-ring communication using IORING_OP_MSG_RING, allowing one io_uring instance to send messages or commands to another.
+Supports inter-ring communication using `IORING_OP_MSG_RING`, allowing one io_uring instance to send messages or commands to another.
 Provides a mechanism for advanced coordination between rings or between user and kernel contexts.

 ### napi.c
 Integrates io_uring with the NAPI (New API) networking subsystem for efficient packet reception.
 Enables low-overhead network I/O by directly interfacing with NAPI-enabled drivers.